Legendile7/GridShift/README.md

 GridShift Cipher © 2021 by Divesh Gupta is licensed under CC BY-NC-ND 4.0.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/

-GridShift is a custom and original cryptographic encryption system for text!
-It is currently in beta to test and see if it really is secure.
+GridShift is a custom and original cryptographic encryption system for text-based messages!

 GitHub Repo: https://github.com/Legendile7/GridShift-Cipher